As the average person uses a toilet around 2,500 times a year, it’s important to choose the best toilet for you and your bathroom (Source).

 Getting a tankless toilet, for example, means that you need to have enough water pressure for it to even work properly.

-Then, there are also toilets which don’t require any sophisticated tools or background knowledge to install on your own.
+Then, there are also toilets that don’t require any sophisticated tools or background knowledge to install on your own.
 In any case, be sure to consider what the installation process looks like so that you don’t end up encountering any problems.

 Each of these configurations has a unique set of benefits and downsides.
 However, your choice will be influenced by your personal preference.